DavKle132/route_manager/README.md

 The goals for the project, as listed on the documentation, were as follows:

->Prototype an interface, with a focus on design/usability (not on functionality)
+>Prototype an interface, with a focus on design/usability (not on functionality).
 >Can either remake an existing interface or imagine a new one.
 >Focus on five pieces of functionality you want to prototype.